-The ICC profile data is held in a table form, and is often referred to as a look-up table, but must not be confused with a true 3D LUT.
-The ICC profile table contains just the original measurements, not processed correction data.
+The ICC profile data is held in a table form, and is often referred to as a look-up table, but should not be confused with a true 3D LUT.
+The ICC profile table often contains just the original measurements, not processed correction data.

 Conversion between the various colour space is via the PCS (Profile Connection Space), not shown in the above diagram.

 One thing that can be very confusing when talking about ICC profiles and 'calibration', compared to the use of 3D LUTs within a Film & TV colour workflow, is the use of the term 'Profile' or 'Profiling', and 'Calibration'.

 Profiling is the measurement or characterisation of a display to record its actual response to known inputs.
 This is key to the accuracy of any final calibration, as the number of patches used, especially volumetric patches, defines the level of final accuracy that can be attained.
 And ICC profiling rarely uses many patches - see below.